vivekvashist/TIL/git/git_terms.md

 > Blob means a sequence of bytes.
 A Git blob (binary large object) is the object type used to store the contents of each file in a repository.

 What is the index?
+> `index` is your proposed next commit.This is also refered to as staging area as this is what git looks at when you run `git commit`
+> Git polulates this index with a list of all file contents that werrre last checked out into your working directory and what they looked like when they were orginally checked out.When you replace some of those files with new versions of them, and `git commit` converts that into the tree for new commit.`git ls-files -s` shows what your index currently looks like.The index is not technically a tree structure - its implementd as a flattened manifest but for our purposes its close enough.

 What is a tag object?
 > `tag` object is fourth object type in Git.
 A `tag` object is very much like `commit` object - it contains a tagger, a date, a message and a pointer.
 The main difference is that `tag` object generally points to a `commit` rather than a `tree`.
 Its like a `branch` reference, but it never moves - it always points to the same `commit` but gives it a friendlier name.